gaehlerm/SoftwareEngineering/README.md

 Giving names to objects is one of the hardest tasks of a programmer and can be extremely frustrating.
 Names are always either too long or not expressive enough.
 This is an indication you might have violated the SRP.
 If an object obeys the SRP, it does one thing.
 And naming an object that does only one thing is usually not that hard.

 ### No Duplication
 Every bit of logic is taken care of in exactly one place in your code.
 You have no code duplication.
 You are not allowed to copy paste any code.
 Do not Repeat Yourself.
 DRY.
 However, this does not only apply to copy paste code.
 It can also be that there are two pieces of code quite far apart in the code doing very similar things.
-Every time you see redundant code you should immediately start refactoring.
+Every time you see redundant code you should generally start refactoring.

 Any piece of logic should be implemented only once.
 This has the advantage that refactoring becomes comparably easy as you have to change code only in one location.

-### Testing
+### Easy Testing
 Writing unit tests becomes fairly simple as well.
 A class obeying the SRP is not so big, initializing class instances is probably not a big deal, nor is understanding the logic behind it.
 You know exactly what the idea of the class is and finding the important parts to test becomes easy.
 Just look at the few public functions.
 And as the class is simple, you will be immediately able to tell what the expected output of the function will be.

-### Bugs
+### Less Bugs
 As the purpose of each class becomes clearer, it will be easier to structure the logic of your problem.
 You will only write code that makes sense.
 You will create way less bugs.
 And it’s very hard for those bugs to hide.
 Frequently you know right away why a bug showed up as it is immediately apparent which part of the code is responsible for the behavior of the bug.

 ### Bug fixing